Anatomy Lab Tutorials

 Sessions available during the academic year Wednesdays and Fridays. *Subject to faculty and staff availability.

 269 Campus Drive

 Students work in small groups (minimum 2 people, maximum 4 people) and engage with human cadaver specimens and the latest multimedia learning resources.
-Depending on the needs of the students, they can enroll in one or two sessions, each 3 hours long.
+Depending on the needs of the students, they can enroll in one to three sessions, each 2 hours long.

 Students must be enrolled in a college or university, or be in the process of applying to a program that requires an Anatomy Cadaver Laboratory component.